top of page

 Extensive research continues to explore the unique approach of SE, with randomized controlled trials providing increasing support for its effectiveness in trauma resolution.

-Hi, I'm Sirena - An EMDR Trauma Therapist in Henrico, VA.
+Hi, I'm Adrienne - A Somatic Experiencing Trauma Therapist in Henrico, VA.

 Considering Somatic Experiencing (SE) Therapy in Henrico County, Virginia?